caravelo/beercruit/README.md

-> Our ‘Talent & Beer-Pool’ is a Zero-commitment meet-up for like-minded people while enjoying free beers.
+> 'BeerCruit' is a Zero-commitment meet-up for like-minded people while enjoying free beers.
 We’d love to meet new talent, share experiences in an informal and pleasurable way.

 ![Caravelo's Beercruit 2015](https://img.shields.io/badge/BeerCruit-Dec--2015-brightgreen.svg)